-Maintenance means the furnishing of services and materials for the ordinary and usual operations, maintenance and servicing of the landscaping, street lighting, public park and recreational facilities and appurtenant facilities, including repair, removal or replacement of all or part of any of the landscaping, street lighting, public park and recreational facilities or appurtenant facilities; providing for the life, growth, health and beauty of the landscaping, including cultivation, irrigation, trimming, spraying, fertilizing and treating for disease or injury; the removal of trimmings, rubbish, debris and other solid waste; and the cleaning, sandblasting, and painting of walls and other improvements to remove or cover graffiti.
+Maintenance means the furnishing of services and materials for the ordinary and usual operations, maintenance and servicing of the landscaping, streetlighting, public park, sidewalks and recreational facilities and appurtenant facilities, including repair, removal or replacement of all or part of any of the landscaping, streetlighting, public park and recreational facilities or appurtenant facilities; providing for the life, growth, health and beauty of the landscaping, including cultivation, irrigation, trimming, spraying, fertilizing and treating for disease or injury; the removal of trimmings, rubbish, debris and other solid waste; and the cleaning, sandblasting, and painting of walls and other improvements to remove or cover graffiti.

-Servicing means the furnishing of water for the irrigation of the landscaping and the maintenance of any street lighting facilities or appurtenant facilities and the furnishing of electric current or energy, gas or other illuminating agent for the street lighting, public park and recreational facilities or appurtenant facilities.
+Servicing means the furnishing of water for the irrigation of the landscaping and the maintenance of any streetlighting facilities or appurtenant facilities and the furnishing of electric current or energy, gas or other illuminating agent for the streetlighting, public park and recreational facilities or appurtenant facilities.

-Incidental expenses associated with the improvements including, but not limited to: the cost of preparation of the report, including plans, specifications, estimates, diagram, and assessment; the costs of printing, advertising, and the publishing, posting and mailing of notices; compensation payable to the County for collection of assessments; compensation of any engineer or attorney employed to render services; any other expenses incidental to the construction, installation, or maintenance and servicing of the improvements; any expenses incidental to the issuance of bonds or notes pursuant to Section 22662.5; costs associated with any elections held for the approval of a new or increased assessment.
+Incidental expenses associated with the improvements including, but not limited to: the cost of preparation of the report, including plans, specifications, estimates, diagram, and assessment; the costs of printing, advertising, and the publishing, posting and mailing of notices; compensation payable to the County for collection of assessments; compensation of any engineer or attorney employed to render services; any other expenses incidental to the construction, installation, or maintenance and servicing of the improvements; any expenses incidental to the issuance of bonds or notes pursuant to Section 22662.5 of the Landscape and Lighting Act of 1972; costs associated with any elections held for the approval of a new or increased assessment.